top of page

 ideas out there now.

 Rabbits need lots of safe space to exercise in.
-For this reason we suggest a large hutch or shed with an exercise run permanently attached so that the rabbits can decide when they want to shelter, and when to play.
+For this reason we suggest a large hutch or shed with an enclosed/secure exercise run attached which they have permanent access to so that the rabbits can decide when they want to shelter, and when to play.
 Rabbits are most active at dawn and dusk - they’re 'crepuscular' - so lifting them from hutch to run for a few hours in the daytime just doesn’t suit their body clocks and instincts.
 This can lead to frustration and aggression.
-In addition to their hutch/shed and run they would really enjoy free run of the garden (or rabbit proofed parts of the house) when supervised.
+In addition to their hutch/shed and run they would really enjoy free run of the garden when supervised (or rabbit proofed parts of the house).

 Size: